Develop Strategy

 What if You Use PCS-Tender?

-If using PCS-Tender, the Procurement Officer should upload the appropriate slides to the appropriate task within PCS-Tender.
+If using PCS-Tender, the buyer should upload the appropriate slides to the appropriate task within PCS-Tender.

 Data Protection